-September Open evening held 12 September Local authority booklet and common application form is made available.
-21 September Deadline for application for Rugby/Netball trials.
-Requests for these places cannot be made after the trials are held.
-24 September Rugby/Netball trials 31 October Deadline for receipt of: Local authorities' common application/preference form.
+September Local authority booklet and common application form is made available.
+September Open evening held 21 September Deadline for application for Rugby/Netball trials

+24 September Rugby/Netball trials 31 October Deadline for receipt of: Local authorities's common application/preference form.
 Letters or emails and any documentation in respect of exceptional need.
-Letters or emails in relation to applications under children of staff oversubscription criteria 1 March (or next available Local authorities write with offers made to parents for all schools in their schemes. working day) In the event of oversubscription, those children who cannot be offered a place will automatically remain on the waiting list until 31 December.
+Letters or emails in relation to applications under children of staff oversubscription criteria 1 March Local authorities write with offers made to parents for all schools in their schemes.
+In the event of oversubscription, those children who cannot be offered a place will automatically remain on the waiting list until 31 December.